 - Enjoy Free Activities with less or no crowds

-The first thing we do when arriving in a new area, is check the Australia FREE app for free activities available.
-From Brisbane to Cardwell we spent minimal on entry fees (Exceptions being permits to be on Frazer Island & Rainbow Beach, plus a $2 entry free to a museum in Gin Gin) because we engaged in so many free activities along the way that kept us satisfied and busy.
+The first thing we do when arriving in a new area is check the Australia FREE app for free activities available.
+From Brisbane to Cardwell we spent minimally on entry fees (Exceptions being permits to be on Frazer Island & Rainbow Beach, plus a $2 entry fee to a museum in Gin Gin) because we engaged in so many free activities along the way that kept us satisfied and busy.
 By travelling in the out of season summer months, crowds are down, and enjoyment is up.

-Tip – Head in early morning or late afternoon to avoid the midday heat.
+Tip – Head in the early morning or late afternoon to avoid the midday heat.

 - Swimming holes are full and flowing with fresh water